 Therefore, brand awareness plays another important role in the user’s decision-making process.

 Focusing on top rankings is not enough.
-It is equally important to get into user's mind.
+It is equally important to get into the user’s mind.

 An integrated marketing strategy that includes activities on all channels like social media, social ads, and others, already play a major role in the game.
 Even if a user would not click the ad, they’ll still fix the company’s name in their consciousness.
-These are the first steps of brand awareness related with SEO.
+These are the first steps in brand awareness related to SEO.

 Why would you link to other pages from your content?
 Just like internal links, outbound links are important as well; Google counts the site’s relevance by outbound links that link to relevant, high-quality websites.

 Additionally, outbound linking can create attention among the targeted websites and perhaps increase the visibility of your website.